MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/minimize-page-load-time-impact.md

 You can make use of lazy loading and code splitting techniques to minimize the amount of code that runs in your content script:

-* _Lazy loading_ is the process of loading is the process of loading your code only when it's needed, based on the user actions, the page content, or the extension logic.
+* _Lazy loading_ is the process of loading your code only when it's needed, based on the user actions, the page content, or the extension logic.

 * _Code splitting_ is the process of dividing your code into smaller chunks, or modules, which can be loaded separately or on demand.